wreck-lab/docs/phat2/extra-cooling.md

 The heatsinks shall be installed with their fins and channels oriented vertically to facilitate the upwards flow of the hot air, and improve cooling.

 > **IMPORTANT**
-> The heatsinks must be positioned properly to prevent mechanical interference when installing the printHAT 2 on the Raspberry Pi 3 or 4.
+> The heatsinks must be positioned properly to prevent mechanical interference when installing the printHAT 2 on a Raspberry Pi 3 or 4:
-Make sure that the **bottom row is installed close to the row above** and further away from the board edge.
+- Make sure that the **bottom row is installed close to the row above** and further away from the board edge.
-Make sure that all the **heatsinks fully cover their cooling pads** on the board.
+- Make sure that all the **heatsinks fully cover their cooling pads** on the board.

 ![forced-cooling](../assets/img/phat2_heatsinks.png)